A Travel Price Comparison for Families, Couples, and Backpackers Bali vs. Amsterdam for Food, Nightlife, Couples, and Backpackers

 Is there more to do in Bali or Amsterdam?

 You'll generally find more things to do in Amsterdam than Bali.
 Amsterdam is bigger than Bali, and it also has more attractions and activities for travelers.
-Amsterdam is better known for its museums, music, historical sights, and big city activities, while Bali is more popular for its food, resorts, scuba diving & snorkeling, beaches, and hiking.
+Amsterdam is better known for its museums and attractions, music, historical sights, and big city activities, while Bali is more popular for its food, resorts, scuba diving & snorkeling, beaches, and hiking.
 Bali is well known for its many temples, beautiful beaches, world class scuba diving, and cultural retreats.
 Amsterdam is well known for its scenic canals, huge biking culture, and its wild nightlife scene.
 Also, Amsterdam is famous for The Rijksmuseum.

 How is Bali different from Amsterdam?